CCS & CHAdeMO Chargers Part of Maryland AFIP Grant Award

 The site drawings show that the installation will have the new 72 kW “urban” style Superchargers.
 Tysons may be the first in the Washington, DC area with these, more compact, charging posts.
 The urban Superchargers were introduced in September, 2017 and are designed to occupy less space and be easier to install, especially in city parking garages.
 Read More …

-Tesla has updated the Supercharger map on their “Find Us” page to include additional planned locations that are expected to be built through the end of 2019.
+In May, 2018, Tesla updated the Supercharger map on their “Find Us” page to include additional planned locations that are expected to be built through the end of 2019.

-Here are the sites planned for the Washington, DC area.
-Annapolis and Baltimore are targeted to open this summer in addition to a Springfield, VA Supercharger that is currently under construction at the Springfield Mall.
+Listed below are the sites planned for the Washington, DC area.
+Annapolis and Baltimore were listed as targeted to open in the summer of 2018.
+At the time of the update, a Supercharger was under construction at the Springfield Mall in Virginia that was not noted on the map.
 Tesla says that exact timing and specific locations may vary.
 Tesla Find Us Map Link.

 Target opening by end of 2018